urbantrout/docs/en/extending-twig.md

 The global `craft` template variable is an instance of [craft\web\twig\variables\CraftVariable](https://docs.craftcms.com/api/v3/craft-web-twig-variables-craftvariable.html).
 When a template references `craft.entries` or `craft.entries()`, it’s calling [CraftVariable::entries()](https://docs.craftcms.com/api/v3/craft-web-twig-variables-craftvariable.html#entries()-detail) behind the scenes, for example.

-`CraftVariable` can be extended by plugins with [behaviors](http://www.yiiframework.com/doc-2.0/guide-concept-behaviors.html) and [services](http://www.yiiframework.com/doc-2.0/guide-concept-service-locator.html).
+The `CraftVariable` instance can be extended by plugins with [behaviors](http://www.yiiframework.com/doc-2.0/guide-concept-behaviors.html) and [services](http://www.yiiframework.com/doc-2.0/guide-concept-service-locator.html).
 Choosing the right approach depends on what you’re trying to add to it.

 - Use a **behavior** to add custom properties or methods directly onto the `craft` variable (e.g. `craft.foo()`).
 - Use a **service** to add a sub-object to the `craft` variable, which can be accessed with a custom property name, called the service’s “ID”. (e.g. `craft.foo.*`).